-“American higher education would be better off if more colleges tried to replicate what’s going on here,”writes John Tierney, in his article about Champlain College called “What Would an Ideal College Look Like?
-A Lot Like This” for The Atlantic magazine.
+“American higher education would be better off if more colleges tried to replicate what’s going on here,”writes John Tierney in his article about Champlain College, “What Would an Ideal College Look Like?
+A Lot Like This,” for The Atlantic magazine.

 What is Champlain doing that’s so different from the rest of higher education?
 Plenty.
-So much in fact, that in 2016, Champlain was ranked as the #1 “Most Innovative School” by U.S. News & World Report’s “America’s Best Colleges” review of regional colleges in the North, and the majority of Champlain graduates report that they are landing jobs in their chosen fields within six months after graduation.
+So much in fact, that Champlain was named a “Most Innovative School” in the North for the second year in a row by U.S. News & World Report’s 2017 “America’s Best Colleges.”
+And the majority of Champlain graduates report they are landing jobs in their chosen fields within six months after graduation.

 Turning passions into professions

 Champlain’s enlightened academic model is what sets the Burlington, Vermont, school apart.
 Champlain’s majors reflect the careers and knowledge areas with the greatest potential for future opportunity.
-In addition to majors in high-growth, traditional fields like accounting, law, and communication, prospective students can find cutting-edge programs like Data Analytics, Game Production Management, Computer & Digital Forensics, and Environmental Policy.
+In addition to majors in high-growth, traditional fields like Accounting, Law, and Communication, prospective students can find cutting-edge programs like Data Analytics, Game Production Management, Computer & Digital Forensics, and Environmental Studies & Policy.

 While Champlain has no general education requirements, its signature Core curriculum offers a distinctive liberal arts experience; there are no exams, and students engage entirely in applied inquiry and experimental learning.
-Finally, Champlain’s Life Experience & Action Dimension (LEAD) program gives all students a four-year immersion in practical life skills in personal finance, career management, and global citizenship.
+Finally, Champlain’s Career Flagship Program gives all students a four-year immersion in practical life skills in personal finance, career management, and global citizenship.

 Inside out and upside down

-The Upside Down Curriculum—perhaps Champlain’s most famous departure from higher-ed norms—incorporates as many as six courses related to a student’s major in the first-year curriculum.
-This early hands-on learning allows students to take internships earlier—and with greater frequency—during their college years.
-Champlain graduates who have held three and four internships are not at all uncommon.
+The Upside-Down Curriculum—perhaps Champlain’s most famous departure from higher ed norms—incorporates as many as six courses related to a student’s major in the first-year curriculum.
+This early hands-on learning allows students to take internships sooner—and with greater frequency—during their college years.
+Champlain graduates who have held three or four internships are not at all uncommon.

 Visiting and applying

-Champlain’s scenic hilltop campus overlooks Lake Champlain and the Adirondack Mountain range.
-The campus, located in a residential area of the city of Burlington, features 19 Victorian-era mansion residence halls as well as award-winning modern architecture.
+Champlain’s scenic hilltop campus overlooks Lake Champlain and the Adirondack Mountains.
+The campus, located in a residential area in the city of Burlington, features 19 Victorian-era mansion residence halls as well as award-winning modern architecture.
 The College highly recommends a campus visit for all interested prospective students.

 Champlain’s career-focused majors